Shopko: 1970s

 In June 1970, Ruben announced plans for corporate headquarters on Ashland Avenue in Ashwaubenon, Wisconsin.
 In that same month, ShopKo Corp. was renamed "ShopKo Stores, Inc."

 In January 1971, the firm announced plans to merge with SuperValu of Minneapolis.

 Also in 1971, the new Ashwaubenon headquarters opened.
 The merger with SuperValu was completed in April 1971.
-In August 1971, ShopKo announced plans to start putting pharmacies in its stores.
+In August 1971, ShopKo announced plans to open pharmacies in its stores.

 In September 1972, Ruben left the company to become president of SuperValu, and William Tyrrell succeeded him.

 In 1977, ShopKo topped $100 million in sales.
 Starting in 1978, ShopKo included optical centers in some stores.

 1980s

-In 1983/1984/1985, ShopKo opens a few new locations in a few converted former Copps Department Stores, including Fond du Lac, Wisconsin and Fort Atkinson, Wisconsin.
-This was in response to Copps refocusing their efforts on their supermarket business and to make it a prime target for shoplifting.
+In 1983–1985, ShopKo opened a few new locations in a few converted former Copps Department Stores, including Fond du Lac, Wisconsin, and Fort Atkinson, Wisconsin.
+This was in response to Copps refocusing their efforts on their supermarket business and to make it less of a prime target for shoplifting.